httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

   - If the server retains knowledge of the upload resource but it is not available, the `410 (Gone)` status code can be used; the response could also contain a `Location` header field to indicate the location of the completed upload.
 The server can use the problem type {{PROBLEM}} of "https://iana.org/assignments/http-problem-types#completed-upload" ({{completed-upload}}) in the response.
   - If the server has not retained knowledge of the upload resource, a `404 (Not Found)` status code can be used.

 If the `Upload-Complete` request header field is set to true, the client intends to transfer the remaining representation data in one request.
-If the request content was fully received, the upload is marked as complete and the server SHOULD generate the response that matches what the resource, that was targeted by the initial upload creation ({{upload-creation}}), would have generated if it had received the entire representation in the initial request.
+If the request content was fully processed, the upload is marked as complete and the server SHOULD generate the response that matches what the resource, that was targeted by the initial upload creation ({{upload-creation}}), would have generated if it had processed the entire representation in the initial request.
 However, the response MUST include the `Upload-Complete` header field with a true value, allowing clients to identify whether a response, in particular error responses, is related to the resumable upload itself or the processing of the upload representation.

 If the `Upload-Complete` request header field is set to false, the client intends to transfer the remaining representation over multiple requests.
-If the request content was fully received, the server acknowledges the appended data by sending a `2xx (Successful)` response with the `Upload-Complete` header field set to false.
+If the request content was fully processed, the server acknowledges the appended data by sending a `2xx (Successful)` response with the `Upload-Complete` header field set to false.

 The server MUST record the length according to {{upload-length}} if the `Upload-Length` or `Upload-Complete` header fields are included in the request.
 If the length is known, the server MUST prevent the offset from exceeding the upload length by rejecting the request once the offset exceeds the length, marking the upload resource invalid and rejecting any further interaction with it.
 It is not sufficient to rely on the `Content-Length` header field for enforcement because the header field might not be present.

-While the request content is being received, the server SHOULD send interim responses with a `104 (Upload Resumption Supported)` status code and the `Upload-Offset` header field set to the current offset to inform the client about the upload progress.
+While the request content is being processed, the server SHOULD send interim responses with a `104 (Upload Resumption Supported)` status code and the `Upload-Offset` header field set to the current offset to inform the client about the upload progress.
 These interim responses MUST NOT include the `Location` header field.

 ### Examples {#upload-appending-example}